teateatea/heartbreaker/A/B/C/Rules/Other Combat Issues.md

 **Damage:** Unarmed attacks inflict 1d2 damage, modified by STR.

 ### Unstable Surfaces
-Characters on an unstable surface, such as a ship in rough seas or riding a flying animal, are affected as follows:
+Characters on an unstable surface, such as a ship in stormy seas or riding a flying animal, are affected as follows:

 - **Missile attacks:** Suffer a –4 penalty.
 - **Spells:** Cannot be cast.